Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * meldefrist - see clarification response
 * styregodkjenningPakrevd (required) - true if board approval is needed
 * styregodkjenning (board approval) - if board approval is needed
-  * handteresAvForretningsforer (handled by accountant) - true if it is handled by the accountant
+  * handteresAvForretningsforer (handled by accountant) - true if handled by the accountant.
+If false no other fields should be filled out in styregodkjenning
   * initiertDato (date initialised) - The date the board will be notified
   * meldefrist (deadline) - The date the board needs to respond before
 * tilknyttetlag (connected to a cooperative)